-Stop weeds growing in slabs
+Stop weeds growing between the footpath slabs

 Weeds can quickly take over outdoor areas, becoming a nuisance and an eyesore.
 With the right knowledge and tactics, though, you can have your outdoor space looking neat and tidy in no time.
 Knowing how to prevent weeds from growing in between slabs is essential for keeping a beautiful, weed-free area.

 How to prevent them from growing back